JuliaParallel/DeploymentsOnHPC/nersc/README.md

 implementation.
 This module manages both the `juliaup` binary, and also the [global preferences](#management-of-global-preferences) for NERSC.

-The modulefile is specifically designed to ensure that reloading the module works correctly after the software environment changes.
+The module file is specifically designed to ensure that reloading the module works correctly after the software environment changes.
 Since many Julia packages depend on CUDA -- and which Julia packages will be used won't be known when the module is loaded -- the `juliaup` module has a dependency on